20 June 2023

 Please see attached the data as per your request.
 Please note that the Grade Point Average (GPA) is defined in

 context a student’s undergraduate GPA.
-How a GPA is calculated is no
+How a GPA is calculated is noted here.

 Please note that where there are five or less students in a particular category, the actual number is not